-Why The Ending Of 'The Staircase' Will Make True Crime Fans Feel Conflicted Once It Hits Netflix
+Why The New Ending To 'The Staircase' Is Going To Drive True Crime Fans Crazy

 In 2004, true crime fans were gripped by a documentary series about the high-profile trial of Michael Peterson, a wealthy novelist convicted of murdering his wife, Kathleen Peterson.
 Now, 14 years later, The Staircase is finally coming to Netflix with two new episodes.
 When Peterson was granted the right to a new trial after nine years in prison, the series’ director Jean-Xavier de Lestrade went back to work documenting the latest twists in this exceptional case, first with a 2013 sequel documenting his release from prison and then this year with what is believed to be the final sequel, which will debut on Netflix this summer.
 Regardless of whether a viewer believes Peterson to be guilty or innocent, the grand finale is likely to leave them frustrated and with conflicted feelings about Peterson and America’s criminal justice system.

 Unlike popular serialized true crime documentaries of recent years like Making a Murderer, The Jinx, and Serial, The Staircase filmmakers were less interested in seeking out new alternative theories on how Kathleen Peterson died or if and how the police and state might have failed (accidentally or purposefully) in its investigation.
 Instead, de Lestrade turned his camera toward his subject, Michael Peterson, and others working on the case, and followed the court proceedings without inserting himself into the story.

 “The purpose has never been to look for the truth,” de Lestrade said Saturday during a panel at the Tribeca Film Festival.
 “Or to look for what happened that night.
 It was just to look at the way the justice system would treat the case, and it took 17 years.”